Token Based Authentication in Web API

 3. How does the Token-Based Authentication work?

-4. Implementing Token-Based Authentication in Web API.
+4. Implementing Token-Based Authentication in ASP.NET Web API.

 5. Testing the Token Authentication using Postman.